w3c/wai-curricula/content/designer/images-and-graphics.md

 Optional ideas to support assessment:

-[To be developed.]

 * Portfolio &mdash; Students design the imagery for a website.
-Assess how students include accessibility requirements in the images in graphics they design.
+Assess how students include accessibility requirements in the images in graphics they design, for example contrast ratios,  text alternatives that belong to the design phase, and placeholders for any other text alternative that is planned for later stages of the design and development process.

 ## Teaching Resources

 Suggested resources to support your teaching: